 - Halloween costumes

-- Sports jerseys
+- •Sports jerseys

-- Pet clothing
+- •Pet clothing

 - •Textile scraps greater than 1'x1'

 - Canvas

-3.10 Industrial Waste
+3.10 Non-Hazardous Industrial Waste

-Industrial waste is solid waste that is the byproduct of manufacturing or industrial processes but does not include hazardous waste.
+Non-hazardous industrial waste is solid waste that is the byproduct of manufacturing or industrial processes but does not include hazardous waste.
 This material is different from MSW in that it does not include food and other wastes typically generated in the home and can include large quantities of materials which can be generated by the following: electric power generation; fertilizer/agricultural chemicals; inorganic chemicals; iron and steel manufacturing; leather and leather products; nonferrous metals manufacturing/foundries; organic chemicals; plastics and resins manufacturing; pulp and paper industry; rubber and miscellaneous plastic products; stone, glass, clay and concrete products; textile manufacturing; and transportation equipment.
-UCRRA currently does not accept industrial waste.
-During this planning period, an attempt will be made to identify large industrial waste generators within Ulster County.
+UCRRA currently does not accept industrial waste generators within Ulster County.
 However, collection of data pertaining to industrial waste may not be achievable because UCRRA does not currently process or monitor industrial waste.